zslabs/zslabs/src/articles/bust-that-cache.md

 ---
-title: Bust That Cache
+title: Bust that cache
 date: 2013-06-08
 excerpt: "Did you refresh?
 Don't worry about it anymore!"
 ---

 Let's setup a typical development scenario.
 You're being good lad/lass and developing locally.
-You're using a preprocessor like [SASS](http://sass-lang.com) or [LESS](http://lesscss.org) and [Codekit](http://incident57.com/codekit/) or [Guard](https://github.com/guard/guard) to compile your assets.
+You're using a preprocessor like [Sass](http://sass-lang.com) or [Less](http://lesscss.org) and [Codekit](http://incident57.com/codekit/) or [Guard](https://github.com/guard/guard) to compile your assets.
 You're even using version control and deploying to a staging server.
 First, _virtual high-five_.
 Having a development process like this is extremely helpful for making changes quickly and having an audit trail as your product/project matures.

 Let's take it a step further and move to server optimizations.
 You've been searching around the web and come across [HTML5 Boilerplate's server config](https://github.com/h5bp/server-configs) drop-in.
 Awesome.
 You're now delivering your site to customers/clients while using modern-day compression techniques and all the other goodness it gives.
 Here's the problem.
 The client asks you to make a quick color change and while you see the change on your end - they don't.
 Now the typical response would be,